OdairPanizziJunior/OdairPanizziJunior/README.md

-# **Hi there** 👋, Welcome to my GitHub :copyright:
+# **Hi there**👋

+About
-I'm always looking for knowledge and new challenges.
+* 🔭 I'm always looking for knowledge and new challenges.
-I'm sure that I can perform the tasks that were passed to me with excellence.
+* ⚡ I'm sure that I can perform the tasks that were passed to me with excellence.
-I'm graduated in System Development and Analysis and I've experience in IT Assistant, Support Analyst and IT Analyst.
+* 💬 I'm graduated in System Development and Analysis and I've experience in IT Assistant, Support Analyst and IT Analyst.

 ### Areas of Interest
 <br>